JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 ### 2 Ender (Self) - psychological trauma

-*Note: Seeing Peter in the mirror reinforces his fear of his own nature.*
+Context: After killing the snake, Ender saw Peter's face in the mirror, reinforcing his fear that he was becoming a killer like his brother.

 - ΔOS = -0.10 (Deep psychological trauma, self-hatred)
 - VSA(Ender) = 0.60